SUGAM-ARORA/Refrigerator/LEARN.md

 ## Feedback and Support

-Your feedback is invaluable to me as I strive to improve UniCollab.
-Whether you have suggestions, bug reports, or just want to say hello, feel free to reach out to @SUGAM-ARORA or open an issue on GitHub.
+Your feedback is invaluable to me as I strive to improve Refrigerator.
+Whether you have suggestions, bug reports, or just want to say hello, feel free to reach out to @SUGAM-ARORA @Ojas-Arora or open an issue on GitHub.

-Start your journey with UniCollab today and be part of a vibrant community that celebrates innovation!
+Start your journey with Refrigerator today and be part of a vibrant community that celebrates innovation!